Resident Parking permits

 Read the Resident Parking Permit Guide

-Fees may be paid by cash, cheque, MasterCard, Visa, American Express and EFTPOS.
+Fees may be paid by cash, cheque, MasterCard, Visa, American Express, or EFTPOS.

-• Online (allow up to 15 business days to process and 10 business days after payment for postage)Create a New Permit Permit Application
+Allow up to 15 business days for processing and 10 business days for postage after payment.

 Randwick City Council